hoangquangtung7019996-boop/GVP/README.md

 **Special considerations:**
 - The central psychological question: why do the witnesses not intervene?
 Each entry must answer this explicitly through the family’s established dynamics — fear of the father, normalisation over years, belief in the frame, their own history of abuse, or a family culture where dad’s authority is absolute and unquestionable.
 - The mother’s non‑intervention must be specifically motivated.
 She is not participating; she is permitting through passivity.
-Her reasons might include: fear of violence, financial dependence, her own childhood abuse normalising the scene, belief that “this is how he shows love,” or active self‑deception.
+Her reasons might include: fear of violence, financial dependence, her own 'little one'hood abuse normalising the scene, belief that “this is how he shows love,” or active self‑deception.
 - Sibling witnesses must also be accounted for: are they frozen?
 Confused?
 Relieved it’s not them?
 Learning that this is normal?
 - The damage to witnesses is a secondary consideration — at least one Reaction entry should address what happens to the sibling who watched and didn’t intervene.
 - The frame is maintained by the father alone.
 The family’s non‑intervention reinforces it without active participation.